2026 Global ESSAY PRIZE

 Each essay must address only one of the questions in your chosen subject category, and must not exceed 2000 words (not counting diagrams, tables of data, endnotes, bibliography or authorship declaration).

-The filename of your pdf must be in this format: FirstName-LastName-Category-QuestionNumber.pdf; so, for instance, Alexander Popham would submit his answer to question 2 in the Psychology category with the following file name:
+FirstName-LastName-Category-QuestionNumber.pdf; so, for instance, a student called Alexander Popham would submit his answer to question 2 in the Psychology category with the following file name:

 Alexander-Popham-Psychology-2.pdf